Ask a Question

 Riding: No riding.

-You are met at 16:00 in a hotel in the city of San Miguel de Allende.
+You will be met in the city of San Miguel de Allende (time and place to be confirmed).
 This city is characterised by its rich traditions, in which popular events and festivals play an important role throughout the year.
 San Miguel is a town full of magic and preserved traditions occurring nowhere else in the world.
 It's a place of culture and art, recognised by UNESCO under the title of Fortified City of San Miguel and Sanctuary of Jesus Nazareno de Atotonilco for its contribution to the Mexican Baroque.
+It's worth spending an extra night here before the ride to explore.

 **Please note that the actual day-by-day itinerary may vary slightly, but will still include the riding and Day of the Dead celebrations, but perhaps in a different order**